dirtsimple/php-server/README.md

 * `PUBLIC_DIR` -- the subdirectory of `CODE_BASE` that should be used as the server's default document root.
 If not specified, `CODE_BASE` is used as the default document root.
 * `FORCE_HTTPS` -- boolean: redirect all http requests to https; if `FORWARDED_SSL` is in effect, X-Forwarded-Proto is used to determine whether the request is https
-* `REAL_IP_CLOUDFLARE` -- boolean: if true, trust Cloudflare to provide the true client IP
+* `REAL_IP_CLOUDFLARE` -- boolean: if true, trust Cloudflare to provide the true client IP, using the addresses listed in `cloudflare.conf`
+* `REAL_IP_FROM` -- space-separated list of address/netmask values designating proxies to trust as to the identity of the real client's IP
 * `FORWARDED_SSL` -- boolean: if true, trust Cloudflare or other proxies to say whether the connection is HTTPS or not, and override the `HTTPS` and `SERVER_PORT` fastcgi variables to match
 * `NGINX_IPV6` -- boolean: enables IPV6 in the http and/or https server blocks.
 (Otherwise, only IPV4 is used.)
 * `NGINX_WORKERS` -- number of nginx worker processes; defaults to 1